shivangikhare5/shivangikhare5.github.io/index.md

 ## Projects
-  #### DS 200 - Research Methods
+  #### DS 200 - Research Methods:
   Module 4: Literature Review and Software Tooling : [DS200](https://github.com/shivangikhare5/ds200)
    * Data Analysis and visualisation using data from [](data.gov.in/)
    * Literature Review related to research thesis.

-  #### __SSIM based adversarial training:__ \
+  #### SSIM based adversarial training:
-   Proposed a novel SSIM based adversarial training to achieve adversarial robustness for classification models in alignment to human perception.
+   * Proposed a novel SSIM based adversarial training to achieve adversarial robustness for classification models in alignment to human perception.
-   Achieved better performance than standard PGD adversarial training against all White-Box attacks.
+   * Achieved better performance than standard PGD adversarial training against all White-Box attacks.

-  #### __Graph Visualization using GraphTSNE:__ \
+  #### Graph Visualization using GraphTSNE:
-   Visualized graph-structured data using a variant of t-SNE and Graph Neural Network.
+   * Visualized graph-structured data using a variant of t-SNE and Graph Neural Network.
-   Achieved highest 1-NN accuracy and minimum total feature distance between nodes in lower dimension embedding.
+   * Achieved highest 1-NN accuracy and minimum total feature distance between nodes in lower dimension embedding.

 ## Experience
-  - __Practical Trainee__: \
+  #### Practical Trainee:
-   Development of an FPGA based high performance framework for Encryption Accelerators and RSA Integer Multiplier.
+   * Development of an FPGA based high performance framework for Encryption Accelerators and RSA Integer Multiplier.
-   Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)
+   * Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)

-  - __Research Intern (IASc-SRFP):__ \
+  #### Research Intern (IASc-SRFP):
-   Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
+   * Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
-   Particular emphasis on SSIM and NIQE.
+   * Particular emphasis on SSIM and NIQE.

 ___
 ### Contact